Unskewing the Election

 For chess players of all Elo ratings from novice levels 1050, 1100, 1150, 1200, … to the world championship standard of 2800, the h values are by-and-large all in the range 1.3 to 2.3, and concentrated in 1.5 to 2.0.

-I can’t even yet say that I have a regular progression by rating, even though outside the levels 2000 through 2500 (which are most heavily populated among the millions of anthologized games), my training sets have all available games between players at each level (within 10-to-25 Elo points depending), giving tens to hundreds of thousands of data points for each level.
+I can’t even yet say that I have a regular progression by rating, even though outside the levels 2000 through 2500 (which are most heavily populated among the millions of anthologized games), my training sets have all available games between players at each level (within 10-to-25 Elo points depending).
+These give tens to hundreds of thousands of data points for each level, all taken using the University at Buffalo Center for Computational Research (CCR)..

 Heave Ho and Vote